ehlesp/smallab-k8s-pve-guide/G032 - Deploying services 01 ~ Considerations.md

   This will give you the view on resources usage from within your K3s cluster.

 - **Headlamp**\
-  The Headlamp dashboard deployed in the [previous chapter **G031**](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md) also provides a view on how resources are being used from within the K3s cluster.
+  The Headlamp dashboard you deployed in the [previous chapter **G031**](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md) offers a resources usage overview in its main `Clusters` page.

 ## Do not fill your cluster up to the brim